throwrocks/throwrocks.github.io/fm-invoices/02-restfm.markdown

 Uncomment the line inside the array and set your information.
 You can make up your API Key, or you can use an application to create one for you.
 For example, you can use this free [API Key Generator](https://codepen.io/corenominal/pen/rxOmMJ).

-You will also need to set the FileMaker username and password for associated to the API Key.
+You will also need to set the FileMaker username and password associated to the API Key.
 Let's place all the information here first and then we'll create the account in FileMaker.

 Your keys configuration should look something like this: